emrgnt-cmplxty/fermi/docs/docs/sdk/rust/promises/create-account.md

 # Creating Accounts

 You might want to create an account from a contract for many reasons.
 One example:
-You want to [progressively onboard](https://www.youtube.com/watch?v=7mO4yN1zjbs&t=2s) users, hiding the whole concept of Axion from them at the beginning, and automatically create accounts for them (these could be sub-accounts of your main contract, such as `user123.some-cool-game.near`).
+You want to [progressively onboard](https://www.youtube.com/watch?v=7mO4yN1zjbs&t=2s) users, hiding the whole concept of Fermi from them at the beginning, and automatically create accounts for them (these could be sub-accounts of your main contract, such as `user123.some-cool-game.near`).

 Since an account with no balance is almost unusable, you probably want to combine this with the token transfer from [the last page](./token-tx.md).
 You will also need to give the account an access key.
 Here's a way do it: